-Figure 5 Network rewiring.
-5.a A schematic diagram illustrates the progression of a regulatory network from normal to a diseased state.
-The state of the regulatory network at a specific point in time is depicted as a snapshot.
-5.b Binding profiles of regulatory proteins can be used to infer both gain and loss of interaction in different cell states.
-5.c By reconstituting the time progression of the regulatory network, the resulting network rewiring can summarize the dynamic changes in regulatory elements.
+Figure 5 Network rewiring. (a) A schematic diagram illustrates the progression of a regulatory network from normal to a diseased state.
+The state of the regulatory network at a specific point in time is depicted as a snapshot. (b) Binding profiles of regulatory proteins can be used to infer both gain and loss of interaction in different cell states. (c) By reconstituting the time progression of the regulatory network, the resulting network rewiring can summarize the dynamic changes in regulatory elements.

-Figure 6 Feedforward loops (FFLs) - a frequently observed motif in molecular networks.
-6.a An example of a coherent FFL active in the regulation of flagellar protein production in E. coli.
-The FlhDC promoter directs the production of FliA, which activates Class 2 operon genes fliMNOPQR.
-FlhDC also acts additively to activate fliMNOPQR. b) Also in E. coli, the presence of arabinose induces the formation of the AraC-arabinose complex, which is essential to transcribe the ara operon.
-CRP and cyclic AMP are required in this process. c) A typical AND gate FFL requires the presence of both input elements to produce the output, whereas the presence of either of the two inputs is sufficient to generate the output in a typical OR gate FFL.
+Figure 6 [**AU: Please check capitalization and italicization (genes in italics, proteins roman) for all gene/protein names in this figure and caption.**] [**ED: A revised version of Figure 6 is attached consistent with the capitalizations and italicizations used in this figure caption.**]Feedforward loops (FFLs) are a frequently observed motif in molecular networks. (a) An example of a coherent FFL active in the regulation of flagellar protein production in Escherichia coli.
+The FlhDC promoter directs the production of FliA, which activates class 2 operon genes fliMNOPQR.
+FlhDC also acts additively to activate fliMNOPQR. (b) Also in E. coli, the presence of arabinose induces the formation of the AraC-arabinose complex, which is essential to transcribe the ara operon.
+CRP and cyclic AMP are required in this process. (c)[**AU: Is panel c necessary?
+Your readers are unlikely to need a visual definition of AND and OR.**] [**ED: Yes, we agree that panel c may be unnecessary for our readers.
+We have attached a revised version of Figure 6 with panel c removed.**]The presence of either of the two input elements is sufficient to generate the output in an OR gate FFL, whereas the presence of both inputs is required to produce the output in an AND gate FFL.[**AU: Rearranged sentence to reflect left/right orientation of these in panel c and “typical” was removed, OK?**] [**ED: Yes.
+However, agree with your suggestion to remove panel c.**]